handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ## High-contrast theme

 The recommended [minimum contrast ratio](https://www.w3.org/WAI/WCAG21/quickref/#contrast-minimum) for text against images or backgrounds is 4.5:1.
-To achieve this level of contrast with Handsontable's default theme, customize it to meet your end-users' needs by applying the following actions:
+To achieve this level of contrast with Handsontable's default theme, you can:

 - Override the grid's CSS with your own styles.
 - Use third-party software, such as the [High Contrast](https://chrome.google.com/webstore/detail/high-contrast/djcfdncoelnlbldjfhinnjlhdjlikmph) extension for Chrome, supported by Google.

 ## Requirements for the developers

 When you customize Handsontable, it's you who is responsible for ensuring the accessibility of your solution.
-Especially when you create [custom cell type](@/guides/cell-types/cell-type.md) or [custom plugin](@/guides/tools-and-building/custom-plugins.md), remember about making them accessible to everyone.
+Especially when you create a [custom cell type](@/guides/cell-types/cell-type.md) or a [custom plugin](@/guides/tools-and-building/custom-plugins.md), remember to make them accessible to everyone.

 Our recommendations for custom development: